KimJeongHoon3/study/DB/real_mysql_query.md

   - JOIN DELETE
     - DELETE t1,t2...
 FROM tab1 t1, tab2 t2 ...
 WHERE ~~~
     - 이 또한 STRAIGHT_JOIN 사용가능
+    - > DELETE T1, T2
+<br>FROM T1
+<br>INNER JOIN T2 ON T1.key = T2.key
+<br>WHERE condition;
+      - Notice that you put table names T1 and T2 between the DELETE and FROM keywords.
+If you omit T1 table, the DELETE statement only deletes rows in T2 table.
+Similarly, if you omitT2 table, the DELETE statement will delete only rows in T1 table.
   ---
 <br>